 That meant I had to juggle his need for service with the demands of a busy Saturday and a store full of shoppers.
 I sped from one customer to another.

 Your speed of service has to increase with an increase in shoppers.

 But if you truly care about your customers, you still have to build rapport, open your heart to another human being and discover who they are before you launch into showing your merchandise.

-So many salespeople get so wrapped up in their sale that they develop blinders to what is going on with other shoppers in the rest of the store.
+So many salespeople get so wrapped up in their sales that they develop blinders to what is happening with other shoppers in the rest of the store.
 Then those other shoppers have to break in with their Excuse me’s.

 You don’t want to make the shopper you have been helping feel rushed or dissed.

-In order to keep this from happening, before you have to break away, make sure you occasionally look away from the customer and monitor the store traffic.
+To keep this from happening, before you have to break away, ensure you occasionally look away from the customer and monitor the store traffic.